liaorongfan/DeepPersonality/README.md

+## Papers
-## Papers from which the models are reproduced
+From which the models are reproduced

 - Deep bimodal regression of apparent personality traits from short video sequences
 - Bi-modal first impressions recognition using temporally ordered deep audio and stochastic visual features